NovaCorz/CSC510/README.md

 This sends alerts for code updates, pull requests, issues, releases, and discussions.

+---

 ## 📅 Roadmap & Funding Information

 ### Project Roadmap
 Our current development focus covers the **next 3 months**, which includes:

 - Enhancing AI memory & personalization
 - Adding user feedback to refine recommendations
 - Introducing analytics dashboards for insights
 - Expanding to a voice-enabled chatbot experience

-At this time, we do not have established milestones for 6 or 12-month development plans.
-Future long-term roadmap items will be defined based on project direction and contributor interest.

 ### Funding & Support
 This project is **self-developed and unfunded**, created as part of academic coursework.
 - No external financial sponsors
 - Maintained by the student development team
 - Future support may include community contributions or academic extensions

 ---